puchee99/CaixaBank_DS/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Usage

+The main.ipynb document contains all the steps to get to the solution.
+This uses functions from the personal utils library.

 The `train.py` and `test.py` documents can be executed with bash using different arguments.

 * To get the information of the arguments use: